hotshot987/Hackathon-Ai-Model/README.md

     ├── 1/
     ├── 2/
     ├── 3/
-    └── 4/
+    └── 4/*

 Train the Model:
 Run the training script:

-bash
-Copy
-Edit
-python train.py
+python index.py

 if you just want to test the model

 Run Inference:
-To test a single image, run the test script (you can also drag-and-drop the image file path as an argument): with model as same as path folder python test-single.py
+To test a single image, run the test script : with model as same as path folder python test-single.py